kpreisser/MouseClickSimulator/README.md

 ![](https://user-images.githubusercontent.com/13289184/148388183-a2010232-dec5-4d50-9893-0d9994b6ac17.png)

 Note: This Simulator does not inject code into or otherwise manipulate the game.
-It only interacts with TTR by taking screenshots to analyze the window content
+It only interacts with TT by taking screenshots to analyze the window content
 (for the fishing action) and simulating mouse clicks/movements and pressing keys.

 When enabling **Background Mode**, the simulator directly sends mouse and keyboard inputs to the Toontown window (instead of simulating gobal inputs),